Deepscorn/libgdx-gradle-template/README.md

 Issues, not described here
 --------
 Before adding any issues, try disabling the optimizations, I've done in gradle.properties.
 Simply, you may remove all of them.

+## Useful gradle commands
+gradlew clean --no-daemon // Clean project, that one used by official setup script